vannawillerton/vannawillerton.github.io/ModelsOfComputation.md

 ### The Structure of Lists and Recursion

-The examples above show how lists are the basic datastructure used to define LISP programs and how they can be built using the `list` constructor or quoting.
+The examples above show how lists are the basic datastructure used to define LISP programs and how they can be built using the "list" constructor or quoting.
 But what is a list really?
 In LISP, lists are represented internally using a representation known as a *linked list*.
 Really, a list in LISP is just a sequence of pairs where the last element in the sequence is the empty list like this: "(cons 1 (cons 2 (cons 3 (cons '1 ())))"

 ```
 (cons 1 (cons 2 (cons 3 (cons 4 '()))))